 with $G$ satisfying

 The persistence of excitation (PE) condition that $ $ has full row rank \citep{PersisLinear} (Assumption 4) guarantees that $G$ always exists.
-Note that a data-based description of closed-loop dynamics can also be retrieved by the relationship $ =(X^+-D) ^\dagger$, which corresponds to $G= ^\dagger $.
-However, the closed-loop description \eqref{DD_CL} with consistency condition \eqref{consitency_cond} provides for a fixed $K$ a whole subspace in terms of $G$.
+Note that a data-based description of the closed-loop dynamics can also be retrieved by the relationship $ =(X^+-D) ^\dagger$, which corresponds to $G= ^\dagger $.
+Instead of one specific $G$, the closed-loop description \eqref{DD_CL} with consistency condition \eqref{consitency_cond} provides for a fixed $K$ a whole subspace in terms of $G$.
 Hence, optimizing over $G$ typically results in non-unique solutions.
 As shown in \cite{Regularization}, it is advantageous to regularize $G$ to single out solutions that are robust regarding noise.

 Along Theorem 6 of \cite{PersisLinear}, the origin of the nonlinear system is asymptotically stable if the linear part of the closed loop \eqref{DD_CL} is asymptotically stable, i.e., if there exists a Lyapunov matrix $P\succ0$ and matrix $G$ such that